-With a staggering amount of different brand types of downlights in to-days market, it can be quite daunting choosing the correct L.E.D downlight for your home.
-There is a great deal to consider when deciding on buying downlights compared to your incandescent or halogen globe.
-From choosing the right location, to how much wattage will be needed, will they be dimmable or non dimmable, what shade of colour, a narrow or wide beam angle and of course what do you want your downlights to do.
+With a staggering amount of different brand types of downlights in today’s market, it can be quite daunting choosing the correct L.E.D downlight for your home.
+There’s a great deal to consider when deciding on buying downlights compared to your incandescent or halogen globe.
+From choosing the right location, to how much wattage will be needed, will they be dimmable or non-dimmable, what shade of colour, a narrow or wide beam angle and of course what do you want your downlights to do.

 Location – A practice I like to consider is locating L.E.D downlights 1.3square meters apart which will provide high levels of lighting dependant on your ceiling height.
 Downlights can be positioned to provide light on a specific spot within a room or a number of downlights can be integrated to light up an entire area.
 Also worth noting, installing downlights to close to a wall will create shadows that can end up making a room look smaller than it already is.